Magento vs Shopify

 Unlimited Products

-Having unlimited products in your store allows you to sell as many things as you want.
-You don’t have to remove a product’s listing just to release a new one.
-Shopify can handle as many offerings as you can throw at it or afford to sell.
+You don’t have to remove a product’s listing to release a new one.
+Shopify can handle as many offerings as you throw at it or afford to sell.

 What’s more, each product can have 100 variants.
-That’s slight overkill, but you never know how many variants of a product you’re going to have.
-So some extra space wouldn’t hurt.
+That’s slight overkill, but you never know how many product variants you will have.
+So, some extra space wouldn’t hurt.

 Shopify - create a producr